GenericMappingTools/gmt/doc/rst/source/grdcontour.rst

         equal to the specified annotation interval.

-    If a file is given and **-T** is set, then only contours marked with upper case C or A will have tickmarks.
+    If a file is given and **-T** is set, then only contours marked with upper case C or A will have tick-marks.
 In all cases the contour values have the same units as the grid.

 .. _-J: